moggan1337/UCI-HAR-Analysis/README.md

 # UCI-HAR-Analysis

 ## Human Activity Recognition Using Smartphones - Data Cleaning Project
-"Getting and Cleaning Data" Course Project.
+Getting and Cleaning Data Course Project.

 ## Files
 README.md: This documentation explains the project and how to use the scripts.